simsong/stats_2010/recon/README.md

 Note that this system is designed to work equally well using Amazon S3's storage system or using local storage.
 We handle this with the `dopen` function that is defined in [dbrecon.py](dbrecon.py).
-There is a better-developed version of `dopen` in the Census [ctools](URL NEEDED) package, but we do not include it here for brevity and isolation.
+There is a better-developed version of `dopen` in the Census `ctools` package, but we do not include it here because the `dopen` in [dbrecon.py](dbrecon.py) was developed first and is customized for this application

+The database reconstruction tracts its progress in a MySQL database.
+Read/write access to such a database server is mandatory.
+The database server also coordinates the reconstruction efforts, so you can use multiple servers simultaneously.

 Before you start, look at [config.ini](config.ini) and make sure that all of the paths are good for your system!
-Then follow these steps:
+Then look over the python files beginning with an **s**.
+Each file corresponds to a different step of the reconstruction process.
+All of the scripts support a `--help` argument and provide detailed help.
+All of them accept  `--j1` and `--j2` option to parallelize.
+In general, `j1` parallelism does not share memory, while `j2` parallelism does.
+This is explained below.

-* STEP 0 - Download the files.
+* STEP 0b - `s0_download_data.py` - Download the SF1 files from the US Census Bureau's website (https://www2.census.gov/)[https://www2.census.gov/].
+This script needs to be run manually.

+* STEP 1a - `schema.sql` - Load this schema into your MySQL server.
+Perhaps `s1_make_geo_files.py` should do it, and we should get rid of the CSV files entirely, and just run everything out of the database...

-* STEP 1 - Extract the geography information from the SF files and create the state-level CSVs
+* STEP 1b - `s1_make_geo_files.py` - Extract the geography information from the SF files, creates the three state-level CSV files (the geofile extract and the list of counteis in state), and loads the geography into the MySQL database.
+The CSV file is legacy from before the MySQL database was integrated into the reconstruction process and may be removed shortly.
+This script also needs to be run manually.

-* STEP 2 - Combines the segments of the each state's SF1 and outputs a set of CSV files for each county that contain the block-level measurements, the tract level measurements, and the county-level measurements. `s2_pandas_build_state_stats.py` was the original version of this program and it was very slow and very memory intensive. `s2_nbuild_state_stats.py` is the rewrite, which is neither slow nor memory intensive.
+* STEP 2 - `s2_nbuild_state_stats.py` - Combines the segments of the each state's SF1 and outputs a set of CSV files for each county that contain the block-level measurements, the tract level measurements, and the county-level measurements. `s2_pandas_build_state_stats.py` was the original version of this program and it was very slow and very memory intensive. `s2_nbuild_state_stats.py` is the rewrite, which is neither slow nor memory intensive.
 Instead of using pandas, it uses a hand-tuned join and group by written in pure python.
-It can do the entire state of califronia in 4 hours in a single Python thread and with less than 2 GiB of RAM.
+It can do the entire state of Califronia in 4 hours in a single Python thread and with less than 2 GiB of RAM.
+This script needs to be run manually

-* STEP 3 - Create the `.lp.gz` files associated with each Census tract.
+* STEP 3 - `s3_pandas_synth_lp_files.py` - Create the `.lp.gz` files associated with each Census tract.
 This is still very memory intensive.
 We store the LP files compressed because they are quite large (many more than a gigabyte) and highly compressible (typically 20:1).
+Ironically, this is the most CPU and memory intensive part of the reconstruction process!
+You can run this script manually, but you are better off running it with `scheduler.py`.

-* STEP 4 - Solve the `.lp.gz` files to produce the `.sol.gz` files.
+* STEP 4 - `s4_run_gurobi.py` Solve the `.lp.gz` files to produce the `.sol.gz` files.
 Each LP file typically solves in 1-10 seconds.
+Gurobi won't normally read compressed files, so this script creates a pipe and then sets up a symlink to the point with the file extension `.lp`.
 Gurobi won't write out compressed files, so we write them out as `.sol` files and then compress them, which gives us a good way of knowing that the file is complete.
+(If you see a .sol file, then there was a failure.).
+You can run this script manually, but you are better off running it with `scheduler.py`.

-* STEP 5 - Produce the population files.
-This step makes the microdata!
+* STEP 5 - `s5_make_microdata.py` - This step makes the microdata!
+A microdata file is made for each county.

 Steps 3 and 4 can be run concurrently using the `scheduler.py` program.
 If you are not using `scheduler.py`, you are wasting machine resources.
 That's because the CPU and memory requirements of steps 3 and 4 are unpredictable, so the scheduler just launches jobs until some (but not all) of the CPU cores and RAM are in use.
 If more RAM is needed, it will kill the most recently launched jobs.
 It's pretty good at following things, but it crashes every now and then and must be manually restarted.

+If you want to run on multiple machines at a time, you can, provided that all of the machines have a shared file system.
+That file system will typically be an NSF or gluster file system, but you can also use Amazon's S3.
+Although be aware that S3 hasn't been tested in a while and may not work properly with the compressed .lp.gz and .sol.gz files.
+So if you must use S3, be prepared for some hacking.

 ## Configuration Information
 Configuration information is kept in the file config.ini.
 The following sections are present: